 Show/hide tax rates in Shopify

 There is also a difference in jurisdiction depending on the country of reference as to whether an applicable tax rate must already be displayed or charged on the product page or whether this is only done at checkout.
 In the USA, for example, the value-added tax is not shown on the product page.
 However, this is the case throughout Europe and in the Asian region.

 Shopify can make the decision whether to display the tax rate or not based on the access country itself.
 You make this setting in the tax permissions under Settings > Taxes.
 To do this, you need to check "Include or not taxes depending on the customer's country".

 Logistics: How do customers receive your product?

-The internationalization of a Shopify store also requires suitable logistics.
+The internationalization of an online store also requires suitable logistics.
 You should make a selection of suitable shipping service providers in advance who deliver to the target region and know their exact conditions.
-By connecting fulfillment service providers, you can often save time and nerves here, because most of them also provide worldwide shipping through the large network of shipping services.
+By connecting fulfillment service providers, you can often save time and nerves here, as most of them also ensure worldwide shipping through the large network of shipping services.